abetterinternet/website/content/en/docs/memory-safety.md

 This explanation is, with permission, based on Alex Gaynor's blog post [Introduction to Memory Unsafety for VPs of Engineering](https://alexgaynor.net/2019/aug/12/introduction-to-memory-unsafety-for-vps-of-engineering/).

 [^1]: This is specifically a measure of software vulnerabilities, it does not include things like credential phishing, which are incredibly common.
-Incidentally, credential phishing itself is another security issue where we know how to defeat it once and for all — deploy security keys with WebAuthn.
-This will be the subject of a future article.

 [Slammer worm]: https://en.wikipedia.org/wiki/SQL_Slammer
 [WannaCry]: https://www.fireeye.com/blog/threat-research/2017/05/smb-exploited-wannacry-use-of-eternalblue.html